A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Discussion and conclusions

-However, these time mappings are not independent where $|J|=0$ for all $\bm{x}(t)$.
-This solution is not surprising since the solution in \eqref{eq:naiveSol} is limited to the real values of the system and can be reformulated as a one-dimensional system $\dot{\theta}=1$.
-More formally, any solution of this system belongs to a stable manifold, defined as $x_1^2+x_2^2$.
-Since the system's solution is over $\mathbb{C}^2$, the unit manifolds are from the form of $\theta + f(r)\cdot i$ and $\theta - f(r)\cdot i$.
-Obviously, the level sets of $\theta$ are aligned with the vector field and those of $f(r)$ are perpendicular.
-Therefore, one ought to look for the general solution formulated in \cref{eq:fullSolHarSys}.

-\paragraph{Real Eigenvalues -- Stable Manifolds \#2} The analytic solution of \cref{eq:linRealEV} starts with finding the eigenvectors and alignment the coordinate system accordingly.
+\paragraph{\bf{Limitations of unit velocity measurement numerics} } The analytic solution of the system $A_R$ (real eigenvalues) starts with finding the eigenvectors and alignment the coordinate system accordingly.
 Then, axes rescaling lead the system to canonical representation (\cref{def:canonicalSplitDynamic}).
 Careful looking at that solution reveals an inherent problem when the initial condition is proportional to an eigenvector.
 In this case, the split dynamic deteriorates to a one-dimensional dynamic system.
 Sure, there are 2 different time mappings when the initial conditions are lying on an eigenvector.
-However, it has a different form than the general case.
+However, they can not be generalized to unit manifolds as it is shown in \cref{appsec:KEF_KM}.

 In the second row in \cref{fig:2DLinReal}, the flowbox coordinates resulting from a NN are presented.
 This NN was trained on the patch $[4,6]\times[1,3]$. \cref{fig:linearSysRealEVClear2,fig:2DLinRealwithFoli} respectively depict the results of the NN that is fed with two different patches $[5,7]\times [1,3]$ and $[2.5,3]\times [2.5,3]$.
 The NN's result generalization on the patch $[5,7]\times [1,3]$ is satisfying.
 The variance of the error of the flowbox with respect to $z_1$ axis is $1.5594e-04$ and with respect to $z_2$ axis is $2.9356e-06$.
-On the other hand, as expected, the NN's result of the patch $[2.5,3]\times [2.5,3]$ is far from accurate.
-The condition of foliation Theorem \cref{theo:foli} is not held, since along the eigenvectors, the neighborhoods of initial conditions contain a stable manifold, $x_1=x_2$.
+On the other hand, as expected, the NN's result of the patch $[2.5,3]\times [2.5,3]$ is far from accurate since one of the solutions of the Koopman PDE is zero.
 This line and its corresponding curve in the NN result are colored in cyan.